pingchernglin/MarketSearcher/README.md

 http://vcm-34276.vm.duke.edu:8000/markets/

-Beta Market Searcher is a project that utilizes PostgreSQL as its database.
+Blockchain Market Searcher is a project that utilizes PostgreSQL as its database.
 Please follow the instructions below to set up and run the project.

 ## Prerequisites